Toulouse Street

 Toulouse Street is the second studio album by American rock band the Doobie Brothers.
-It was released on July 1, 1972, by Warner Bros.
+It was released in July 1972, by Warner Bros.
 Records.
-It was the band's first album with bassist Tiran Porter and second with drummer Michael Hossack to augment existing drummer John Hartman, putting in place their trademark twin-drummer sound.
+It was the band's first album with bassist Tiran Porter and also the first with drummer Michael Hossack to augment existing drummer John Hartman, putting in place their trademark twin-drummer sound.
 Toulouse Street is the name of a street in the French Quarter of New Orleans.
 The cover and inside centerfold photos were taken at a former brothel on Toulouse Street.

 The album peaked at number 21 on the Billboard 200.

+The song "Mamaloi" was written by guitarist and vocalist Patrick Simmons and featured Tom Johnston on lead vocals.
+The song is unlike the others on the album, with Toulouse Street being a rock record and this song being reggae.
+Allmusic critic Bruce Eder described "Mamaloi" as a "laid-back Caribbean idyll".